RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 {% include toc.html %}

-RemoteTech has a configuration of default settings, such as the `EnableSignalDelay` flag and a `GroundStations` node of ground stations.
-These settings are loaded from the `GameData/RemoteTech/Default_Settings.cfg` file during Kerbal Space Program's startup screen.
+RemoteTech has a configuration of default settings, such as the `EnableSignalDelay` flag or a `GroundStations` node of ground stations.
+These settings are loaded from RemoteTech's default-setting cfg file during Kerbal Space Program's startup screen.

-## When a player starts a new game
+If a player starts a new game from the main menu, RemoteTech executes a sequence of actions:

-## When resuming an existing game
+1. Probe KSP's `GameDatabase` to obtain a list of configurations contained the `RemoteTechSettings` node
+2. Iterate through this list to find the configuration of `Default_Settings.cfg`
+3. Load the configuration into the RemoteTech's internal settings
+4. Check if there is the RemoteTech settings in the player's newly-created save
+5. As they do not exist in the save, RemoteTech proceeds to begin its operations

+However, if a player resumes an existing game, the RemoteTech settings should be present in the game save.

+4. Check if there is the RemoteTech settings in the player's newly-created save
+5. When the settings are found, RemoteTech replaces the default values in its internal settings with the save values
+6. RemoteTech proceeds to begin its operations

-## Full settings (Nov 2016)
+## Full settings

-All of the RemoteTech settings are outlined along with their brief descriptions below:
+**Last updated: Nov 2016**

+In the `GameData/RemoteTech/Default_Settings.cfg` file, all of the RemoteTech settings are stored inside a root node, `RemoteTechSettings`.
+See this [page](http://remotetechnologiesgroup.github.io/RemoteTech/guide/settings/) for the most of the settings.

+`Default_Settings.cfg`
 ```
 RemoteTechSettings
 {